-Pairs are secretive in the breeding season, and stay in the deep heather, so they are difficult to count.
+Pairs are secretive in the breeding season, and stay in the deep heather, so they are difficult count.
 However, territorial males display around sunset.
-Most territories are within sight and hearing distance of the road along the top, between the Gliding Station and the Shooting Box car park.
-The display flight is noisy, conspicuous and unmistakeable, and can be observed over long distances, so this is a suitable project for anyone interested in birds or conservation.
-No special knowledge or skills are needed.
+Most territories are within sight and hearir distance of the road along the top, between the Gliding Station and the Shooting Box car park.
+The display flight is noisy, conspicuous and unmistakeable, and can be observed over long distance so this is a suitable project for anyone interested in birds or conservation.
+No special knowledge skills are needed.
 A full briefing, and training for anyone that wants it, will be provided

-A number of Watch Points on or near the road are marked on large scale Ordnance Survey maps.
-Each participant will be allocated a Watch Point, and go to it around one and a half hours before sunset, and stay there until about 15 minutes after sunset.
-The location and activity of all Grouse seen or heard will be marked on a map (recording instructions and a map will be provided).
+A number of Watch Points on or near the road are marked on large scale Ordnance Survey map Each participant will be allocated a Watch Point, sent by email the day before, and go to it arour one and a half hours before sunset, and stay there until about 15 minutes after sunset.
+The locatic and activity of all Grouse seen or heard will be marked on a map (recording instructions and a mawill be provided).
 A population estimate can be made by collating all the observations.

-The methodology is very straightforward, and will be explained at the Briefing Meeting for new participants.
-In addition, if you want you can have "on the job" training on the first survey date you can attend, rather than go to a Watch Point on your own.
+The methodology is very straightforward, and will be explained at the Briefing Meeting for ne participants.
+In addition, if you want, you can have "on the job" training on the first survey date you can attend, rather than go to a Watch Point on your own.
 A Briefing Note for all Participants will be distributed to everyone beforehand.

-Project Briefing & Methodology 7.30pm - 8.30pm Thursday 29th March 2018 Carding Mill Valley Tea Room (Refreshments provided)
+Project Briefing & Methodology

+7.30pm - 8.30pm Thursday 28th March 2019 Carding Mill Valley Tea Room (Refreshments provided)

 Planned Count Dates (Thursdays).
-Please be at your Watchpoint by the start time Sunset is about 7.45pm on the first date, and gets later by 15 minutes per week
+Please be at your Watchpoint by the start time

-6.20pm, 5th April 6.25 --- 42th April
+- 6.20pm, 4th April

-• 6.35pm, 12th April
+- 6.35pm, 11th April

+- 6.50pm, 18th April